mrowrpurr/n8n-nodes-global-variable/README.md

 ## That's it!

-Wherever the node is used, its variables will be available in the workflow after the node is executed in `$json`.
+Wherever the node is used, your variables will be available in the workflow after the node is executed in `$json`.

 ![](/screenshots/one-key-table.png)